-In fact, only three in every hundred quitters manage to stop smoking permanently this way.
+In fact, only three in every hundred smokers manage to stop permanently this way.

 Using nicotine replacement therapy (NRT) and other stop-smoking medicines can double your chances of quitting successfully compared to willpower alone.
 This is because untreated cravings often result in lapses.

 Read more about stop smoking treatments available on the NHS and privately.

 According to clinical psychologist and stop-smoking adviser Gay Sutherland, "cravings are without doubt the most important withdrawal symptom to tackle and one of the best predictors of success in quitting smoking is craving control".

 Cravings happen because your body misses its regular hits of nicotine.
 There are two types of craving:

 - The steady and constant background craving for a cigarette.
 This type of craving decreases in intensity over several weeks after quitting.